Big Innovation Survey – Results Available Now!

 - Those aspiring to create a start-up company, or those who have already done so.

-Click here to take part now!
+Click here to take part in the Big Innovation Survey now!

 To foster Australia’s innovation culture; to champion science, engineering and technology start-ups; and to encourage and facilitate the development of innovative new products and services from Australian research.
 We particularly focus on encouraging the development and teaching of entrepreneurial skills to emerging young researchers and business people.